Cross-Disciplinary Scholarly Research

 创造力

-Guided by the I Ching's "ceaseless generation is the meaning of Yi" — organizations must maintain perpetual, tireless self-renewal and business growth.
+Guided by the I Ching's "ceaseless generation is the meaning of Yi" — organizations are encouraged to maintain ongoing self-renewal and sustainable development.

 Coordination